spiemonte/LeonardYM/README.md

 ## Getting started

-Details and instructions on how to run the code can be found in the folder [documentation/](documentation/documentation.pdf).
+Details and instructions on how to run and compile the code can be found in the folder [documentation/](documentation/documentation.pdf).
 Example configuration scripts are available in the folder [configuration_scripts/](configuration_scripts/).

 ### Prerequisites